For customer support contact us at email@example.com

 Mitch Altman has given key advice and positive encouragement

-Mikey Siegel has discussed the project for man-weeks worth of time and stepped in on customer support and business planning
+Mikey Siegel has discussed the project for man-weeks worth of time and stepped in on customer support and business planning.
+Partern in negotiations and high-level "what do we do now" thinking.

-Liz Warburton has revamped our entire flow, and is so far like employee #1, MaKey MaKey Goddess
+Liz Warburton has revamped our entire flow, MaKey MaKey Goddess

-Beau Silver Has performed excellently on banana-ma-phone with me at appearances and answered some customer quesitons and created the original FAQ
+Beau Silver Has performed excellently on banana-ma-phone with me at appearances and answered some customer quesitons and created the original FAQ.
+Maker Faire 2013 booth lead.

 Lilavati Eberle Gave us so much support and encouragement

 Not Back to School Camp Provided basic inspiration of a temporary intentional community, energizing us to create beauty.
-Through running workshops there, I had invalualbe insights.
+Through running workshops there, I had invaluable insights.

 Did we forget to credit you?
 Please, please, please write us to remind us.
 We really want to credit you.
 It makes us feel good.